John-Rood/VectorVault/vectorflow_docs/README.md

 - **Right Side**: Live logs showing exactly what each node is doing, thinking, and outputting
 - **Real-Time Debugging**: See what goes wrong and fix it immediately by adjusting prompts and logic

-This dual-pane setup is your debugging superpower—you can see the AI's "thought process" and iterate until it's perfect.
-For detailed information about interpreting and using the logging system, see the [Vector Flow Logging documentation](https://github.com/John-Rood/VectorVault/blob/main/vectorflow_docs/vectorflow_logging.md).
+This dual-pane setup makes it easy to inspect what each node is doing and adjust prompts quickly.
+For detailed information about the logging system, see the [Vector Flow Logging documentation](https://github.com/John-Rood/VectorVault/blob/main/vectorflow_docs/vectorflow_logging.md).

 ## Your First Flow: The Dog Expert

-Let's build a simple but powerful example—an AI agent that only talks about dogs.
+Let's build a simple example: an AI agent that only talks about dogs.
 This demonstrates the core concepts of recognition, routing, and responses.

 ### Flow Diagram
 ```